ichiriac/modular/README.md

  - you app loads modules
  - you must use a standard sequence of events to launch core modules (bootstrap)

-Modular is strongly based on NPM, and provides a common layer between the app it's modules and common NodeJS components like express, swig, etc ...
+Modulable is strongly based on NPM, and provides a common layer between the app, it's modules and common NodeJS components like express, swig, etc ...

 The main goals are :